runceel/ReactiveProperty/docs/docs/features/ReactiveProperty.md

 ## Unsubscribe

-The ReactiveProperty class implements the IDisposable interface.
+ReactiveProperty class implements IDisposable interface.
-When the Dispose method called, the ReactiveProperty class release all subscription.
+When Dispose method called, ReactiveProperty class releases all subscription.
-In other instance's events subscribe, then you should call the Dispose method when the end of ViewModel lifecycle.
+In other instance's events subscribe, then you should call Dispose method when the end of ViewModel lifecycle.

 ```cs
 public class ViewModel : IDisposable